 There will be frequent homework assignments which will include all the aspects of theoretical ecology.
 There will be a take-home final exam.
 There is also a project required, with the subject area open, except that it must relate to theoretical ecology.
-An outline for the project is due on February 14, and the project is due in final form on March 15.
-The project will also include a 15 minute oral presentation (relatively ungraded) during finals week.
+An outline for the project is due on February 4, and the project is due in final form on March 10.
+The project will also include a 10-15 minute oral presentation (relatively ungraded) at the end of the quarter.
 Each component will count 1/3 of the final grade.

 The project outline should give me enough information to provide feedback to you.
 There should be key references.
 I envision 2 kinds of projects: the development of a model or theoretical approach, or the synthesis of literature in an area of theoretical ecology.
 I will get more information to you.

 Instructor: Alan Hastings, 3136A Wickson 2-8116 email:amhastings at ucdavis.edu